11 Expats Talk about Health Insurance and Healthcare in Wash DC

 Do you have anything more to add about local medical facilities in Wash DC?

 "Medical facilities and medical care in Washington DC are generally of a high quality.
 The city is home to some of the best hospitals in the country, including the renowned MedStar Washington Hospital Center and the George Washington University Hospital.
 The city also has a wide range of medical specialists, from primary care physicians to specialists in a variety of fields.
 Additionally, the city has a number of community health centers that provide quality care to those in need.
-In general, Washington DC offers excellent medical care and facilities," said an expat in Wash DC.
+In general, Washington DC offers excellent medical care and facilities," commented one expat living in Wash DC.

 As a foreigner living in Wash DC, will I have access to public healthcare?
 What is it like?